 Practical steps to take 3–6 months before your raise:

-- Ensure all founders, employees, and contractors have signed IP assignment agreements, and track down any gaps
+Ensure all founders, employees, and contractors have signed IP assignment agreements, and track down any gaps

-- Bring your financial statements up to GAAP standards.
+Bring your financial statements up to GAAP standards.
 This typically requires an accountant if you haven't done it already

-- Formalise your metrics tracking: NRR, CAC, LTV, and payback period should be tracked monthly and historically auditable
+Formalise your metrics tracking: NRR, CAC, LTV, and payback period should be tracked monthly and historically auditable

-- Identify your reference customers early and brief them that you're planning a raise and that an investor may reach out
+Identify your reference customers early and brief them that you're planning a raise and that an investor may reach out

-- Review all material contracts for any change of control provisions or assignment restrictions that could complicate the round
+Review all material contracts for any change of control provisions or assignment restrictions that could complicate the round

 Founders who share their data room through a platform like Pitchwise can see exactly which investors are reviewing which documents and how much time they're spending, letting you follow up on the right materials at the right moment rather than waiting in the dark during a process that typically takes 4–8 weeks.
-It also allows them to to have control over who has access at which point in time.
+It also allows them to have control over who has access at which point in time.

 FAQ: Series A Due Diligence